B-Bharath/core-calculator/README.md

 # Mule 4 CPU Core Calculation Project

-This MuleSoft project provides an HTTP endpoint (`/cores`) that returns the number of available CPU cores on the server by calling a custom Java static method.
+This MuleSoft project provides an HTTP endpoint (`/cores`) that returns the number of available CPU cores on the server for an API by calling a custom Java static method.
 This is particularly useful for tuning parallel processing in integration solutions.

 ---